The R2D2 Prior for Generalized Linear Mixed Models: Real data analysis

-We present trace plots for the Vague, PC and R2D2 priors to check convergence of the MCMC chains.
+In Figures \ref{figA:vague}-\ref{figA:r2d2} and Table \ref{tab:ess}, we report effective sample sizes (ESS) and trace plots for the Vague, PC and R2D2 priors to check convergence of the MCMC chains.
 We show the R2D2 prior corresponding to $R^2\sim\mbox{Beta}(1,1)$ as a representative example.
 All methods have clear convergence for the fixed effect shown $(\beta_1)$.
-The mixing is also good for the random effect variance and $\rho$.
+The mixing and ESS are comparable across the different methods for the random effect variance and spatial range parameters.
+Finally, each method took approximately 20 minutes to draw 100,000 MCMC samples.